-32 For an elaboration of this concept see, Akmal Hussain, South Asia Health Foundation, Concept Note, November 8, 2004, South Asia Center for Policy Studies (SACEPS), Dhaka, 2004.
+&lt;sup>39 For an elaboration of this concept see, Akmal Hussain, South Asia Health Foundation, Concept Note, November 8, 2004, South Asia Center for Policy Studies (SACEPS), Dhaka, 2004.

-Punjab.
+An important dimension of setting up the SAARC network of schools in Pakistan would be to counteract the growing influence of madrassas and militant religious groups who are enlarging their dragnet of indoctrination particularly in the rural areas and small towns of the NWFP and the Punjab.
 One of the factors that attracts 'students' to the madrassas is that in most cases they get free lodging and boarding with the parents having to pay only nominal fees.
 The SAEF schools, which would provide a broad-based liberal education, ought to have a differential fee system where children from affluent families pay higher fees to partially subsidize those from poor families.
 An endowment fund for scholarships could also be created to provide free education to students from poor families.
 Additionally the schools should also have a residential facility for out of town students and a provision for free lunch to day scholars.